dipak1920basnet/cs_wiki/entries/Javascript.md

-#Java Script
+#JavaScript

 Java Script is a popular programming language used to develop a web application.
-Today JavaScript is used in more than 99 percent of the web applications.
+Today JavaScript is used in more than 99 percent of the web application.